hapify/hapify/docs/en/docs/getting-started/create-boilerplate/step-5-models-validator.md

 }
 ```

-### Access model properties
+### Accessing the data model properties

-In the validator script, the model is available under the `model` variable.
+In the validator script, the data model is available under the `model` variable.
-The `model` variable has this structure:
+The `model` variable is structured like this:

 ```json
 {